sysvar package#

 - query_targets: Iterable = None#

-Retrieves amd creates the appropriate correction object based on the systematic effect and MC production type.
+Retrieves and creates the appropriate correction object based on the systematic effect and MC production type.

 - Parameters: